gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Predictor

-The prepared data can now be split in training data and 'test' data, this is done by filter on the value of the timestamp column.
-All rows with an equal of lower timestamp value are training data, while larger timestamps are the prediction data, that was generated in the previous step.
+The data can now be split in training data and 'test' data.
+The data datafarme is split by applying a filter on the value of the timestamp column.
+All rows with an equal or lower timestamp value are considered training data, while larger timestamps are the prediction data.

 The `RandomForestRegressor` model is created, with the label column: `speed` & features column: `features`.
 Other values are left default.
 The model is fitted on the training dataframe (`trainDF`).
-The generated model is writen to file as described in the assignment.
+The generated model is written to file as described in the assignment.

 Lastly, the model is applied to the prediction dataframe (`predictionDF`) to predict future speeds.